techworkersco/twc-site-berlin/_events/general-meeting-26-stammtisch-🍻.md

 ## Accessibility

-Südblock is a smoke-free and wheelchair accessible (including bathroom).
+Südblock is smoke-free and wheelchair accessible (including bathroom).